 The clerks in Essex County, New Jersey, did have a habit of specifying where people lived at the time of the transactions, including out-of-county and out-of-state locations.

 The lack of definitive clues connecting my John to the son of Effingham of Elizabeth, New Jersey, warrants further research.
-Some of that includes researching all of the Townley land transfers in Essex County, New Jersey.
+Some of that includes researching the Townley land transfers in Essex County, New Jersey.

 As I discover which Townleys bought and sold land in Elizabethtown, I can continue researching these potential relatives of John in other records, like probate or newspapers.
 Rarely is the quest to break a brick wall straightforward.